b-hayes/b-hayes/public/articles/BOPs.md

 ## Errors are responses.
-I am mainly talking about validation or business logic and UX here however, this also extends internal errors and DX (developer experience).
+I am mainly talking about validation or business logic or anything the user can correct.
+If some input is wrong just throw an exception with the User message instead of trying to pass the message all the way up the stack.

-The main point is user should never ever see broken web pages because javascript was expecting some missing data in a response.
-Or some blank nothing pages due to some internal error in PHP.
+The main point is user should never ever see broken interface because of some missing data or badly formatted response.

 Nor should they see some meaningless error code that requires searching and clicking through an endless cycle of links just to read some simple message that could have been displayed in the UI.
 **I'm looking at YOU Microsoft! 👀**

-Feedback can be of a technical nature if a developer is the user.
+Feedback can be of a technical nature if your user is bound to be a developer or a power user.
 Eg. All shell scripts I build are for developers, so I actually show a stack trace.

 ## Developers are just as important as Users.